The ultimate guide to keeping your kids safe during summer

 Before they head off on a ride, always make sure the brakes and bell or horn are working properly.
 Instead of riding near a busy or main road, encourage them to ride at a park with foot or bike paths.

 If possible, ride with them.
 Teach them about traffic road rules and signs and to always cross at the zebra crossing.
 Educate them on what types of hazards to look out for – unstable gravel, puddles, glass, and animals (dead or alive), for example.
 Point out what any road signs or traffic lights mean when you come across them, and teach them to always use the ‘stop, look, listen, think’ method when crossing the road.
-Stop at the kerb, look and listen for traffic, and think about whether or not it's safe to cross.
+Stop at the curb, look and listen for traffic, and think about whether or not it's safe to cross.

 If possible, avoid riding at night.
 Otherwise, try to accompany them or encourage them to wear white, neon, or fluorescent colours to make themselves appear more visible in the moonlight.
 Reiterate that just because they can see a car, doesn't mean the car can see them.